-Although there's still evidence of solar flares frequently occurring on the sun, none has reached the magnitude of the 1859 event.
+Although there's still evidence of solar material erupting frequently on the sun, none have reached the magnitude of the 1859 event.
 But what if one did?
-What would happen if a large-scale solar flare hit Earth?

-We have some idea based on lesser solar-flare explosions that produced clouds of charged particles that have crashed into Earth's magnetic field, causing the field to waver in what researchers call a "geomagnetic storm" [source: Bell and Phillips].
+We have some idea based on lesser solar flare explosions that produced clouds of charged particles that have crashed into Earth's magnetic field, causing the field to waver in what researchers call a "geomagnetic storm." [source: NOAA]

-The potential consequences of a large-scale solar flare hitting Earth have scientists scrambling to develop new solar flare detection methods, much like their predecessors once learned to forecast deadly tornadoes and other weather events.
+The potential consequences of a large-scale solar flare hitting Earth have scientists scrambling to develop an early warning system and new solar flare detection methods, much like their predecessors once learned to forecast deadly tornadoes and other weather events.
 Someday, we might just have solar flare warnings alongside hurricane warnings and thunderstorm watches.